JosephParayil/ParayilMetric/README.md

 # Introducing the Parayil Metric for obtaining Performance-Complexity graphs of machine learning models

+<h3>Introduction</h3>
+In this research project, I invented a novel mathematical method, including what I call the Parayil Metric, to obtain Performance-Complexity graphs of machine learning models.
+Even though they would be of extreme value, such Performance-Complexity graphs have largely remained elusive in the field of machine learning due to various fundamental challenges.
+I have overcome these challenges using my Parayil Metric.
+I am applying this method to evaluate the comparative performance of the Q-Learning and Deep Q-Learning models over differing discrete environment complexities.

+<h3>Performance-Complexity Graph</h3>
-A Performance-Complexity (PC) graph, or a Time-Complexity graph, depicts the relationship between the performance of an algorithm to the complexity of the task or environment.
+A Performance-Complexity (PC) graph or a Time-Complexity graph depicts the relationship between the performance of an algorithm to the complexity of the task or environment.
 In computational sciences, these are very common and powerful for algorithm analysis, comparison, and optimization.
 <br><br>
 <img src="https://adrianmejia.com/images/time-complexity-examples.png" alt="Time-Complexity graph" width="300">
 <br><i>Figure 1: Time-complexity graph of common Big-O notation examples